adekeagle/searching-list/README.md

 ## Prerequirements
 ```
-This scripts requires at least Python version 3
+This scripts requires at least Python in version 3

 Check the Python version with the following command:

 python -version
 ```
+---

 ## Run